Saturday, October 27, 2018

 Equally tasty was the Semiya Sabudana Payasam, which is a milky dessert made of long-simmered ghee, cashews, raisins, tapioca pearls, saffron, camphor, and cardamom powder.

 The agenda for the day offered optional activities.
-Like a pair of adventurers, we opted for all the excursions.
+As a pair of adventurers, we opted for all the excursions.
 Finding our seats on the bus, we zoomed through the city, as it unfolded for the day.
 Jimmy paused us to admire the Hawa Mahal (Palace of Winds), built in 1799 by Maharaja Sawai Pratap Singh to allow his harem ladies to privately see the goings-on of the street.
 Since the ladies were forbidden to be seen, it has 953 windows veiled with latticework.

 I noticed many public "bucket bathing" facilities by the roadside.
 Residents and truck drivers use them to wash or rinse the dust off.
 Voyeurism in a conservative country!